 CIS provides primary EPL coverage on Travelers Wrap+® policy, underwritten by Travelers Casualty and Surety Company of America, an issuing company of Travelers.
 Employment Practices Liability provides coverage for defense costs and damages related to various employment related claims, including allegations of wrongful termination, discrimination, workplace harassment and retaliation deriving from the employer-employee relationship.
 Optional third party wrongful acts coverage is available.
 Also included is Travelers Risk Management PLUS® online support system and unlimited access to employment attorneys.

 CIS also underwrites excess EPL coverage on behalf of Travelers on their Excess Liability policy.
 Excess for BerkleyMed is written in Admiral Insurance Company or Nautilus Insurance Company, both member companies of the W.R.
-Berkley Company®.
+Berkley Company® and excess for Coverys is written in Coverys Specialty Insurance Company a member company of the Coverys group of companies.
 See Excess Page for more information.

 "Nothing stated herein affects the terms, condition and coverages of any insurance policy or bond issued by any of the referenced insurers, nor does it imply that coverage does or does not exist for any particular claim or type of claim under any such policy or bond.
 Availability of coverage referenced in this document can depend on underwriting qualifications and state regulations."

 Coverage underwritten by Travelers Casualty and Surety Company of America and its property casualty affiliates, Hartford, CT 06183